ScottBain96/FitnessBuddy/README.md

 # FitnessBuddy
-Fitness Buddy Android Application created in Android Studio
+Fitness Buddy Android Application created in Android Studio and documentation of creating the application